The Pierre: Development and early years

+Mid- and late 20th century

 Beginning in 1948, New York City's ABC television and FM radio station (then called WJZ-TV Channel 7 and WJZ-FM 95.5, now WABC-TV and WPLJ) broadcast from a tower atop The Pierre, until moving to the Empire State Building a few years later.
+In 1959, 75 apartments were sold to a cooperative of private residents, while Getty retained control of the hotel's services and guest rooms.
+Among the permanent residents at The Pierre have been Elizabeth Taylor, Aristotle Onassis, Viacom entertainment-company chairman Sumner Redstone, Mohamed al-Fayed, then the owner of Harrods, and the late designer Yves Saint-Laurent.
+Thirteen of the apartments have since become "grand suites".

+In 1967 and 1968, Edward Melcarth painted a trompe l'oeil mural in the rotunda of the hotel.
+The mural included mythological characters prominent members of New York's elite like Jacqueline Kennedy and Erik Estrada.
+After criticism, the hotel painted over the telltale facial details and gave the figures a more generic look.

 President-elect Richard M. Nixon stayed at The Pierre for several months in 1968-69 before moving to Washington, D.C.

 The Pierre was the scene of the Pierre Hotel robbery in 1972, organized by the Lucchese crime family.
 This robbery of $27 million would later be listed in the Guinness Book of World Records as the largest, most successful hotel robbery in history.

-Today, the hotel contains 189 guest accommodations, including 49 suites, of which 11 are grand suites.
-Dining options in the hotel include Perrine restaurant, The Rotunda and Two E Lounge.

-Ownership
+The Pierre came under the management of Four Seasons Hotels and Resorts in 1981.

+21st century

-The Pierre came under the management of the Four Seasons Hotels and Resorts in 1981.
-In its 75th anniversary year in 2005, The Pierre became a Taj Hotel as Taj Hotels Resorts and Palaces, a global chain of fine luxury hotels and resorts, succeeded as the new lessee and operator.
+In 2005, the hotel's 75th anniversary, Taj Hotels Resorts and Palaces, a global chain of fine luxury hotels and resorts, succeeded Four Seasons as the new lessee and operator.
 In 2010, Taj completed a $100 million top to bottom renovation of the hotel.
 Taj Hotels is part of India's Tata Group.

-In 1959, 75 apartments were sold to a cooperative of private residents, while The Pierre's owner at that time, John Paul Getty, retained control of the hotel's services and guest rooms.
-Among the permanent residents at The Pierre have been Elizabeth Taylor, Aristotle Onassis, Viacom entertainment-company chairman Sumner Redstone, Mohamed al-Fayed, then the owner of Harrods, and the late designer Yves Saint-Laurent.
-Thirteen of the apartments have since become "grand suites."
+In 2016, the hotel restored the murals, the decorative plaster ceiling, marble stairs and stone walls.
+They also added LED strip-lighting runs the perimeter of the floor, shedding up-light onto the murals.
+The hotel contains 189 guest accommodations, including 49 suites, of which 11 are grand suites.
+Dining options in the hotel include Perrine restaurant, The Rotunda and Two E Lounge.

+In December 2024, the Pierre was placed for sale.
+Hassanal Bolkiah, the Sultan of Brunei, expressed interest in buying the hotel.
+Many residents of the hotel opposed the sale, since they could be evicted if the building were sold.
+Some of these opponents accused the hotel's largest shareholder—U.S. Commerce Secretary Howard Lutnick, who owned the penthouse—of being involved in the idea to sell the building.